rstol/md-cv/index.md

 `2021/08 - 2022/07`
 **TopLearning GmbH** Private Tutor

-> Teaching groups of students from different levels, ranging from secondary school to university a variety of subjects, with a focus on mathematics and natural science.
+- Teaching groups of students from secondary school to university levels in a variety of subjects (mainly STEM).

 `2019/10 - 2023`
-**Freelance Web-Developer**
+**Freelance Web Developer**

-> **Stüürlade GmbH**: Design and development of [stüürlade.ch](https://stüürlade.ch) using Nextjs (React, Typescript), GraphQL (PrismicCMS) and Tailwind.css.
+> - **Stüürlade GmbH**: Design and development of [stüürlade.ch](https://stüürlade.ch) using Next.js and headless CMS.

-> **Weingut Stoll**: Design and development of [weingut-stoll.ch](https://weingut-stoll.ch) with Next.js (Typescript) that sources the page content with GraphQL from the CMS and Shopify APIs.
-> A fast and user-friendly shopping experience with a mobile-first design was achieved.
-The _website traffic increase by 78% in the first six months_.
+> - **Weingut Stoll**: Design and development of [weingut-stoll.ch](https://weingut-stoll.ch) with Next.js, headless CMS and Shopify APIs.
+The **website traffic increased by 78% in the first six months** after launch.

-> **Thea Schellhammer**: Design and development of [inboxyourstuff.de](https://inboxyourstuff.de) (jQuery, Wordpress).
+> - **Thea Schellhammer**: Design and development of [inboxyourstuff.de](https://inboxyourstuff.de) using jQuery, Wordpress.

 `2019/02 - 2019/05`
-**Sahli Sicherheits AG** IT-Intern
+**Sahli Sicherheits AG** IT-Internship

-> Migrated the company's CRM system from an old Oracle database to a new browser-based system.
-Redesign and web-development of [sahli-sicherheit.ch](https://sahli-sicherheit.ch) with Wordpress, jQuery.
+- Migration of company ERP system from on-prem to the cloud.
+Design and development of [sahli-sicherheit.ch](https://sahli-sicherheit.ch).

 `2018/06 - 2018/10`
 **Schweizer Armee** Angehöriger der Armee (RS)